tcaddy/dot_kiosk/README.md

 * Safari

 ### Building / Compiling from Source:
+Each Extension/Add-On is compiled for *.foo.com domains/URLs, so this is pretty useless if you don't modify and rebuild/recompile.

 You will have to download/install any necessary tools or SDKs necessary for creating an Extension/Add-On.

 * Mozilla Firefox - download the [SDK](https://ftp.mozilla.org/pub/mozilla.org/labs/jetpack/jetpack-sdk-latest.zip):